 To make Bhakarwadi

-Take plain flour, gram flour, salt turmeric powder and red chilli powder in a wide bowl.
+Take plain flour, gram flour, salt turmeric powder and red chili powder in a wide bowl.
 Add oil to it and mix thoroughly with your hands. use as little water as needed to make a stiff dough.
 Keep it aside for 15 minutes while you make the stuffing.

 I have used around 2 tbsp of tamarind paste.
 You just do not want to make mixture liquidy so use thick tamarind paste.